googlecreativelab/teachablemachine-community/libraries/image/README.md

-# Teachable Machine Library - Image
+# hand gesture recognition of (rock paper scissor) using teachable machine - Image

 Library for using image models created with Teachable Machine.